Check PC Hardware Manufacturer & Model via WMIC in CMD

 Check operating system information in CMD

-This command will display the name, version, and serial number of your computer’s operating system.
-This information is useful when you need to verify if your system meets the requirements for certain software applications or when you need to provide the operating system details for technical support.
+This shows the name, version, and serial number of your OS.
+This is pretty useful for checking if your computer can run certain software or for tech support.

 Nyau Wai Hoe